bitgn/challenges/pac/06_hubs_program_guide.md

 2. Add a city where you want to host a hub.
 3. Click “I want to host a hub”.
 4. Fill in the hub form:
 - hub name
-- hub link where you accept registrations
+- hub link where you accept registrations (should contain a link back to the competition page at BitGN)
 - venue size (example: “10–20 people”)
 - optional hub description
 - confirm the required rules